History of the lumber industry in the United States: Early housing

 Homes serve as a stabilizer for settlements attempting to establish permanent residence.
 Therefore, upon the establishment of Jamestown, the London Company quickly set about constructing a fortification for protection from the Native polities whose lands they were infiltrating.
 By mid-June 1607 the company had finished constructing its fort, triangular in shape, enclosing about one acre, with its river side extending 420 feet and its other sides measuring 300 feet.
 Within the fort the company built a church, storehouse, living quarters - all the amenities the colony would need to survive.
-Between February and May 1609, improvements were made to the colony; twenty cabins were built, and by 1614 Jamestown consisted of, “two faire rowes of howses, all of framed timber, two stories, and an upper garret or corne loft high, besides three large, and substantial storehowses joined together in length some hundred and twenty foot, and in breadth forty….”
+Between February and May 1609, improvements were made to the colony; twenty cabins were built, and by 1614 Jamestown consisted of, “two faire rowes of howses, all of framed timber, two stories, and an upper garret or corne loft high, besides three large, and substantial storehouses joined together in length some hundred and twenty foot, and in breadth forty….”
 Without the town”...in the Island [were] some very pleasant, and beautiful howses, two blockhowses...and certain other framed howses.”

 Prior to the arrival of Europeans, Patuxet Indians had been shaping the forests for thousands of years.
 Where natural clearings already didn’t exist, the Patuxet systematically burned and felled tracts of forest for growing corn and constructing their dwellings.
 Many of the original colonial settlements would later be located on such sites, including Plymouth, Boston, Salem, Medford, and Watertown.
 However, by the mid-1630s the original treeless outcroppings became overpopulated and could no longer support additional settlement.
 As a wave of new immigration arrived, settlers were forced into the woods to make their property claims.